RAHUL1115/neuroevolution/README.md

 ## [Simple Neural Network js](https://github.com/RAHUL1115/simpleNeuralNetwork)

-simpleNeuralNetwork is a javascript module for creating simple neural network in javascript and it creatd by my for this project.
+simpleNeuralNetwork is a javascript module for creating simple neural network in javascript and it is creatd by me for this project.